BasicComputation/x64-lecture/B04 - Instructions, labels, addressing and data.md

 In order to learn you have to test things. <br>

 **Note:** <br>
-For some strange reason, if you want set a register or variable to a value in hexadecimal, and that value <br>
+If you want set a register or variable to a value in hexadecimal, and that value <br>
 start with A,B,C,D,E of F, then you get an error, but adding a 0 infront fixes it.

 Content